AN

 Key challenges

-A backend-only commerce platform focused on clear domain boundaries, predictable API behavior, and a schema that supports catalog, cart, and order lifecycles without coupling everything into a single service layer.
+A backend-first commerce platform focused on clear domain separation, predictable API behavior, and a schema that supports catalog, cart, and order lifecycles without coupling everything into a single service layer.
+Paired with a public React frontend repo.

 What I learned